zmeyer44/FPBSD-Help-Site/content/pages/blog.md

 ---
 template: BlogIndex
 slug: blog
-title: FPB
+title: FPBS
 featuredImage: https://ucarecdn.com/1b264d00-b8ec-4310-90c3-e03a4fc50b16/
-subtitle: Here are some of our projects.
+subtitle: Enjoy our Project Gallery.
 meta:
   description: This is the library of all of our tutorials for online learning.
   title: FPB Page